viktoriousss/nl-java-rest-service/accelerator-log.md

 ┃ ┃ ┃ ┃ ┃ ┃ ┃ Debug .tanzuignore matched [**] -> included
 ┃ ┃ ┃ ┃ ┃ ┗ ┗ Debug LICENSE matched [**] -> included
 ┃ ┃ ┃ ┃ ┃ ┏ engine.transformations[0].validated.delegate.in.transformations[4].delegate.transformations[1] (UniquePath)
-┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'pom.xml', will use the one appearing first
+┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/application.properties', will use the one appearing first
-┃ ┃ ┃ ┃ ┗ ┗ Debug Multiple representations for path 'src/main/resources/application.properties', will use the one appearing first
+┃ ┃ ┃ ┃ ┗ ┗ Debug Multiple representations for path 'build.gradle.kts', will use the one appearing first
 ┃ ┃ ┃ ┃ ┏ engine.transformations[0].validated.delegate.in.transformations[5] (Combo)
 ┃ ┃ ┃ ┃ ┃  Info Condition (#databaseType == 'postgres') evaluated to true
 ┃ ┃ ┃ ┃ ┃  Info Combo running as Chain